 The side effects of taking St. John’s Wort are usually uncommon, but can include nausea and vomiting, diarrhoea, dizziness, tiredness, sensitivity to light, dry mouth, increased urination and swelling.
-Tremor, sweating, increased body temperature and fast heart beats might be caused when St. John’s Wort is taken with selective serotonin reuptake inhibitors (SSRIs) such as Citalopram, Paroxetine and Sertraline.
+Tremor, sweating, increased body temperature and fast heart beats might be resulted when St. John’s Wort is taken with selective serotonin reuptake inhibitors (SSRIs) such as Citalopram, Paroxetine and Sertraline.

 The use of St John’s Wort for most conditions shows limited evidence of efficacy.
 Always consult your doctor or pharmacist before starting any supplement or herbal medicine.